 - Mindfulness plays a vital role in helping teens understand how and when judgment is taking place.
 A fun activity to do with your teen is the “coin jar”.
 Your teen is to place a coin into the jar each time he or she recognizes judgment taking place.
 This activity supports in “recognizing” when judgment takes place and “promoting” a healthy shift in awareness and compassion.

 - One of my favorite activities to do with teens is creating clarity.
 Teens often make statements based on judgment versus compassion.
 This activity helps teens learn how to shift hurtful judgmental statements to supportive compassionate statements.
-For instance, “the music you listen to sucks!” versus a healthier alternative “we have different interest in music”.
+For instance, “the music you listen to sucks!” versus a healthier alternative “we have different interests in music”.